Deadline Extended! Students now have until March 24, 2023 to submit all application elements.

-The prestigious 2023 Sam Burgess Undergraduate Library Research Award is now open for applicants.
-This year the IU Libraries' Awards and Scholarship Committee will award two winners $2,000 each.
-Winning students will be invited to a celebratory lunch with IU Libraries on Friday, April 28.
+The prestigious Sam Burgess Undergraduate Library Research Award has opened once again.
+This year, IU Libraries' Awards and Scholarship Committee will award two winners with $2,000 a piece.

-The Committee pays special attention to how the student used library resources to complete a project or paper as part of a class assignment.
+Along with the research project or paper submitted for a grade anytime in the calendar year 2024, applicants will submit a 500-750 word essay describing research strategy methods and application of library elements used in completion of the research.
+When choosing winners, the IU Libraries Awards and Scholarship Committee pays special attention to how a student used library resources to complete a project or paper as part of a class assignment.
 Applicants must show how they determined what resources were needed, how they evaluated findings, what they discovered, and how they synthesized those resources.
-Along with the research project or paper as submitted for a grade anytime in the calendar year 2022, applicants submit a 500-750 word essay describing research strategy methods and application of library elements used in completion of the research.
 In addition, a faculty member submits a letter of recommendation for the student and their research.
-This year's application is due March 24, 2023, and many more details are available within the online form.
+This year's application will be due March 24, 2025.

 View a list of all previous IU Libraries Sam Burgess Undergraduate Library Research Award winners.
 Winning students have the opportunity to be interviewed for a full-length profile feature for IU Libraries' website audiences.